zohrehrezaei-dev/metabase-clickhouse-growth-marketing-analytics/docs/kpis.md

 ## Customer lifetime Value (CLV)
 It is the total revenue your business could expect from a single customer throughout their lifetime (or at least the lifetime of their relationship with your business).

-CLV = Average Value of a Purchase x # of Times the Customer Will Buy Each Year x Average Length of the Customer Relationship (in Years)

 **CLV = (Average Value of a Purchase x Number of Times the Customer Will Buy Each Year x Average Length of the Customer Relationship (in Years))**

 **Insight:** Knowing how much a customer is worth to your business helps you determine how much you can comfortably spend on customer acquisition and still make a profit.